Larry Klein: Work in films

 Klein has professional credits for film soundtracks including The King of Comedy, Raging Bull, Grace of My Heart, Toy Story, Sweet November and Brokeback Mountain, as well as the theme song for the television series Felicity.

 Personal life

-Klein and Joni Mitchell were married in November 1982.
-They divorced in 1994.
+Klein and Joni Mitchell were married in November 1982, and divorced in 1994.
 In 2006, Klein married Luciana Souza.
 Klein and Souza have one son, Noah.